Revision Date: 29 September 2014

 The chosen method of destruction should be based on the security level of the records (confidential, restricted, public), space available for storage, staging, and destruction, and costs associated with available options.
 The shredding services offered by Central Receiving and Surplus should be considered when a department needs to destroy a large amount of records stored on tangible media, especially those that contain confidential and/or restricted information.

 If the records contain any confidential or restricted information the records (including transitory, official record copies and duplicates) must be secured and destroyed by shredding.
 Some examples of confidential records are student records, personnel files and trade secrets.
 Records containing both confidential and public information should be considered confidential.

 Note: Records maintained electronically and that contain confidential information require the same careful handling.
 Electronic media may not be disposed of in unsecured trash receptacles unless they only contain public information.
 All electronic media (hard disk drive, floppy disk, or magnetic tape) must be erased prior to transfer to University Surplus to prevent the inadvertent disclosure of protected and/or confidential information.
-Computers and hard drives no longer in use are routed to Asset Management where the hard drives are again erased by Department of Defense Standards to eliminate the possibility of releasing UT Arlington computers with confidential information.
+Computers and hard drives no longer in use are routed to Central Receiving and Surplus where the hard drives are again erased by Department of Defense Standards to eliminate the possibility of releasing UT Arlington computers with confidential information.
 See Section III. of this procedure for more information.

 Section II.
-Asset Management’s Shredding Service
+Central Receiving and Surplus’s Shredding Service

 When packing the box, it is recommended that you remove paper clips, metal clips, binders, and bindings.
 This will save you office supplies, will save space in the box, and will speed processing when the box is due for destruction.